bluescarni/mppp/doc/sphinx/tutorial_api.rst

 The mp++ API operates on two broad levels:

-* a low-level, performance-focused API mimicking the APIs of the multiprecision libraries on top of which mp++ is built,
+* a low-level API closely following the APIs of the multiprecision libraries on top of which mp++ is built,
-* a high-level API focused on consistency and user-friendliness.
+* a higher-level API more focused on consistency and user-friendliness.

-The low-level API should be preferred when maximum performance is required, whereas for a more "casual" use of the library the high-level API should provide a better user experience with adequate performance.
+The intent is to provide users with the flexibility of switching between low-level primitives (e.g., when performance is critical) and higher-level, more readable and user-friendly code.

 To give an idea of the type of tradeoffs involved in the choice between low-level and high-level API, consider the simple task of adding two multiprecision integers ``a`` and ``b``.
-This can be accomplished either via the overloaded binary operator for :cpp:class:`~mppp::integer`, or via the lower-level ``add()`` function:
+This can be accomplished either via the overloaded binary operator for :cpp:class:`~mppp::integer`, or via the lower-level ``add()`` primitive:

 .. code-block:: c++